What You Need to Know About the End of Support for Windows 10

 Why the End of Support Matters

-When an operating system (OS) reaches the end of support, it no longer receives updates from its manufacturer—in this case, Microsoft.
+When an operating system (OS) reaches the end of support, it no longer receives updates from its developer – in this case, Microsoft.
 These updates, which usually occur monthly, include crucial security patches, bug fixes, and improvements that help keep your system running safely and efficiently.
 After the end of support, any vulnerabilities and bugs will remain unpatched, leaving your computer at risk of viruses, malware, and ransomware.

 Additionally, newer software and hardware may eventually become incompatible with the older OS, leading to performance issues or the inability to use modern apps and devices.